ericabrisigotti/ECG_heartbeat_classification_with_ML_LCP-B/README.md

 The features that we extract (all the positions are relative to each heartbeat):

-a) discrete wavelet transform coefficients
+- discrete wavelet transform coefficients

-b) the start and end of the QRS complex
+- the start and end of the QRS complex

-c) the (real) position and height of the R peak
+- the (real) position and height of the R peak

-d) the difference (err) between the two estimates of the position of the R peak
+- the difference (err) between the two estimates of the position of the R peak

-e) the value and position of the maximum of the heartbeat
+- the value and position of the maximum of the heartbeat

-d) the value and position of the minimum of the heartbeat
+- the value and position of the minimum of the heartbeat

-f) the positive and negative integral of the heartbeat
+- the positive and negative integral of the heartbeat

-g) the positive and negative integral of the QRS complex
+- the positive and negative integral of the QRS complex

-h) the start and end of the P peak
+- the start and end of the P peak

-i) the position and height of the P peak
+- the position and height of the P peak

-j) the positive and negative integral of the P peak
+- the positive and negative integral of the P peak

-k) the start and end of the T peak
+- the start and end of the T peak

-l) the position and height of the T peak
+- the position and height of the T peak

-m) the positive and negative integral of the T peak
+- the positive and negative integral of the T peak

 Such features are all relative to the heartbeat and converted from indexes to seconds when appropriate.
 We collected them in a matrix that is used as the input of out ML algorithm.